jschmid1/gopro_as_webcam_on_linux/README.md

-# Use your GoPro as a webcam on Linux
+# Use your GoPro as a webcam on Linux (without additional hardware)
 > Currently there is no official support for using your GoPro 8&9 (the only versions that offer this feature natively) as a webcam on Linux.
 The web is full of incomplete tutorials for this topic.
 This script tries to simplify this effort.

 * Please not that this was only tested with the GoPro 8 on Ubuntu 20.04.